 As of January 1, 2015, NCM LLC's total availability under the \$135.0 million revolving credit facility was \$113.0 million.
 The unused line fee is 0.50% per annum.
 Borrowings under the revolving credit facility bear interest at NCM LLC's option of either the LIBOR index plus an applicable margin or the base rate (Prime Rate or the Federal Funds Effective Rate, as defined in the senior secured credit facility) plus an applicable margin.
-The applicable margin for the revolving credit facility is determined quarterly and is subject to adjustment based upon a consolidated net senior secured leverage ratio for NCM LLC (the ratio of secured funded debt less unrestricted cash and cash equivalents, over a non-GAAP measure defined in the senior secured credit facility).
-The applicable margins on the revolving credit facility are the LIBOR index plus 2.00% or the base rate plus 1.00%.
-The weighted-average interest rate on the outstanding balance on the revolving credit facility as of January 1, 2015 was 2.17%.
+The applicable margin for the revolving credit facility is determined quarterly and is subject to adjustment based upon a consolidated net senior secured leverage ratio for NCM LLC (the ratio of secured funded debt less unrestricted cash and cash equivalents, over a non-GAAP measure defined in the senior secured credit facility.
+The applicable margins on the revolving credit facility as of January 1, 2015 was 2.17%.
 On December 31, 2014, \$14.0 million of the revolving credit facility matured and NCM LLC paid the balance in full, along with any accrued and unpaid fees and interest.
 The maturity date applicable to the remaining revolving credit facility principal is November 26, 2019.